eBPF-Flowradar/eBPF-FlowRadar/notes.md

 11. How are you guys doing counter decode?
 In P4 or simulating in python
 12. Sleeping for 280ms is implemented through usleep.
 Wont be accurate.
 Is that enough?
 13. Currently packets gets inserted into 2 or 3 flowsets.
 Should all packets be inserted into the same flowset?
+14. How are you guys dealing with fragmented IP packets? (packet 34 in pcap UDP with src/dst port=0)(when these packets are considered the flow count becomes as you said :24089)

 # Check
 1. Check all TODOs